developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 		</TTS>

 ### disablettsduringnavigation
 **Applies only to devices running Android with Google Mobile Services (GMS)**.
-Controls whether the text-to-speech engine remains enabled at all times or is temporarily disabled while EB switches or navigates pages. **TTS is enabled during navigation by default**.
-Works with the &lt;delayfortts&gt; parameter, below.
+Controls whether the text-to-speech engine continues to speak page contents after the EB app has switched to a new page. **By default, TTS is enabled during navigation and speech continues when a page changes**. <!-- Works with the &lt;delayfortts&gt; parameter, below.
+2/11/20- works independently, per eng. -->

 **Possible Values**:

-* **0 - TTS remains enabled during page navigation (default)**
+* **0 - When navigating, TTS continues to speak the previous page, then speaks the next page (default)**
-* 1 - TTS is disabled during page navigation
+* 1 - TTS stops speaking when the page changes and resumes on the new page

 		:::XML
 		<TTS>